textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Text alignment

-You can align a block element left, right, centre, or justified with one of these class selectors, respectively:
+Align text (or a block element) left, right, centre, or justified with one of these class selectors, respectively:

 * `.align-left`
 * `.align-right`
 * `.align-center`
 * `.align-justify`

-However, you will unlikely need to use such overrides on existing presentation rules.
+You should not have a need to do this against existing presentation rules, however.

 ### Non-bulleted lists

-Lists are useful and frequently used in documentation, but not every content type is suited to using a generic list.

-To remove list bullets, use:
+It's possible to use the `list--no-bullets` class to remove bullets from list items in first-level lists:

 ```
 * list item 1